dev-jetzt/nestJS/README.md

 ## A word about authentication

-This repository uses authentication in form of `Bearer` tokens.
+This project uses authentication in form of `Bearer` tokens.
 This is the regulat workflow:

 1. Create a new user with `POST /api/user`
 2. Login with just created user with `POST /auth/login`
 3. Use `"Bearer <token>"` from the response in other request as `authorization` header

+## Authorization

+This project uses authorizaztion, as well, by using guards.
+All users are role `USER` as default but the endpoint to create a new match (`POST /api/match`) requires an `ADMIN` user.